by Tao Semko

-Moreover, the kundalini of an individual usually occupies all three states in varying degrees at any given moment, and each can shift spontaneously into any other other the correct conditions.
+Moreover, the kundalini of an individual usually occupies all three states in varying degrees at any given moment, and each can shift spontaneously into any other of the expressions.

-Meaning that over time and skillful practice, speaking metaphorically of course, a contemplative will release some of the crystallized, concreted energy-consciousness of their habitual personality patterns and bodily structures, which will stabilize as contemplative self-reflexive Awareness, inner light — Pure Presence.
+Meaning that over time and skillful practice, a contemplative will, metaphorically speaking, release some of the crystallized, concreted energy-consciousness of their habitual personality patterns and bodily structures, which will stabilize as contemplative self-reflexive Awareness, inner light — Pure Presence.
 In that process, which is intentionally slow and balanced, typically only a small amount of Kundalini will turn kinetic, experienced as shimmering or electric energy sensations in the body.